PsychedelicOrange/ccope/README.md

 a[0].member; # instead of a->member, the -> operater is another thing to remember

-int myfunction ( user_struct[1] a ){ # better way to pass a single element pointer, also able to signal to the caller about size
+int myfunction ( user_struct[1] a ){ # better way to pass a single element pointer, also able to signal to the caller about size user_struct b = 0;

-}
+myfunction(&b); # address of operator works fine and can be used to get the address of stack variables }
 ```